airbytehq/airbyte/docs/integrations/adding-your-own-connectors.md

 * [In Java](https://github.com/airbytehq/airbyte/blob/master/airbyte-integrations/connector-templates/java-destination/README.md)

-Please reach out to us if you'd like help developing integrations in other languages. **Indeed, you are able to create integrations using the language you want, as Airbyte connections run as Docker containers.** We haven't built the documentation for all languages yet, that's all.
+While the guides above are specific to the languages used most frequently to write integrations, **Airbyte integrations can be written in any language**.
+Please reach out to us if you'd like help developing integrations in other languages.

 ## 3. Adding your connectors in the UI